If this scheme pleases you, click here to download.

 should be able to:

 Identify the materials used to make montage composition.
 Interpret subject matter of montage composition.
-Appreciate interpretation of subject matter in montage composition.
-Identify mounting surfaces.
-Collet and prepare mounting surfaces for making montage compositions.
-Appreciate the use of mounting surfaces. |
+Appreciate interpretation of subject matter in montage composition. |

 Learners are guided to identify the materials used to make montage composition.

 In groups, learners are guided to interpret subject matter of montage composition.
-In groups, learners are guided to use digital devices to visit a number of websites showing montage pictures and learn more about this technique of picture making.
-Learners are guided to identify mounting surfaces.
-In groups, learners are guided to collect and prepare mounting surfaces for making montage compositions. |
+In groups, learners are guided to use digital devices to visit a number of websites showing montage pictures and learn more about this technique of picture making. |

 How to interpret subject matter of a montage composition?